It seems like there are countless blog posts about evergreen content.

 I have done this on numerous occasions.
 When possible, I like to tag the person who wrote the post.
 Here’s one example:

-Expert round ups are very easy evergreen items to reshare on social media.
+Expert round ups are a very easy form of evergreen content to reshare on social media.
 Most expert roundup posts are usually a handful of sentences of you answering a question.
 It’s usually pretty easy to grab a sentence from your response and use it as a social media update linking back to the post.

 Sharing an expert roundup helps break up direct self promotion of your own website since it is usually a part of a different domain that you will be linking to in your social media update.